 - Encourage them to get professional help.
 Offer to help them with their treatment and recovery journey.

 - Eating Disorder Statistics.
-(2021).
+(May 2023).
 National Association of Anorexia Nervosa and Associated Disorders (ANAD).
+Accessed November 2023.

 - How to Help a Loved One. (n.d.).
 National Eating Disorders Association.
 Accessed November 2023.